jinpan/covid-simulations/jekyll/shopping_solo/index.md

 Some households have a single-shopper rule that only one person goes shopping, and they are marked as `1x`.
-In other households (marked as `2x`), both people will go out to shop when supplies run out.
+In other households (marked as `2x`), both people will go out to shop and stick together in the store.

 You can configure the percentage of single-shopper households and see how quickly the disease spreads across the community at various percentages.
 This simulation